CSULA-EE-5450/module-1-summative-sjung16/README.md

 ![img_2.png](img_2.png)

 You are now ready to play the game.
 As a player, you will perform your commands by publishing certain messages on specific topic channels.
-The next section will show how it's done.
+For every message you publish, the topic should be "game_command".
+Also make sure that the message type is set to `raw`.
+The next section will show you the message formats for different commands you wish to perform.

 If you'd just like a quick simulation instead, skip the next section and go straight to section **Example Game Simulation**.